The next Doug Baldwin? John Ursua makes a compelling case as Seahawks’ new slot receiver

 “I’ve been kind of enjoying the pressure that I get from it,” Ursua said.
 “Everybody’s been hitting me up, and they’re like, ‘Hey, 15 is a huge number in Seattle.’
 And I’m like, ‘OK, that’s good.’
 I’m going to come out here and work regardless.
 But to know that people have expectations, that’s always fun too.”

 At his oldest brother’s urging, Ursua spent time in college breaking down Baldwin’s techniques out of the slot.
-Ursua, listed at 5-feet-9 and 182 pounds, was the Seahawks’ seventh-round draft pick this spring; Baldwin, 5-10 and 192 pounds, went undrafted out of Stanford.
+Ursua, listed at 5 feet 9 and 182 pounds, was the Seahawks’ seventh-round draft pick this spring; Baldwin, 5-10 and 192 pounds, went undrafted out of Stanford.

 “I studied Doug so much,” Ursua said.
 “He’s a dog when he gets out there.
 He has no fear.
 You can see it in his demeanor when he steps onto the field.”

-Seahawks wide receivers coach Nate Carroll has been part of his father’s staff in Seattle since 2010.
+Seahawks wide-receivers coach Nate Carroll has been part of his father’s staff in Seattle since 2010.
 He saw Baldwin’s rise, and it’s his job to help get Ursua up to speed now.

 “(Ursua’s) balance, his control come from playing multiple sports,” Carroll said.
 “He’s got a knack for staying on his feet and a knack for making people miss, and an awareness about him. …